 Pivotal US-Iran war deadline approaches with no end in sight for conflict

-WASHINGTON, April 30 - U.S. President Donald Trump faces a deadline on Friday to end the Iran war or make the case to Congress for extending it, but the date is most likely to pass without altering the course of a conflict that has lapsed into a standoff over shipping routes.
+WASHINGTON - US President Donald Trump faces a deadline on May 1 to end the Iran war or make the case to Congress for extending it, but the date is most likely to pass without altering the course of a conflict that has lapsed into a standoff over shipping routes.

 Ending the war appears highly unlikely.

-Democrats have tried repeatedly since the war began on February 28 to pass resolutions seeking to force Trump to withdraw U.S. forces or obtain congressional authorization.
-But Trump's Republicans, who hold slim majorities in the Senate and House of Representatives, have voted them down almost unanimously.
+Democrats have tried repeatedly since the war began on Feb 28 to pass resolutions seeking to force Mr Trump to withdraw US forces or obtain congressional authorisation.
+But Mr Trump's Republicans, who hold slim majorities in the Senate and House of Representatives, have voted them down almost unanimously.

-Under the 1973 War Powers Resolution, the U.S. president can wage military action for only 60 days before ending it, coming to Congress for authorization or seeking a 30-day extension due to "unavoidable military necessity regarding the safety of United States Armed Forces."
+Under the 1973 War Powers Resolution, the US president can wage military action for only 60 days before ending it, coming to Congress for authorisation or seeking a 30-day extension due to "unavoidable military necessity regarding the safety of United States Armed Forces."

-The Iran conflict began on February 28, when Israel and the United States began airstrikes on Iran.
-Trump formally notified Congress of the conflict 48 hours later, as the law requires, starting the 60-day deadline clock that ends May 1.
+The Iran conflict began on Feb 28, when Israel and the United States began airstrikes on Iran.
+Mr Trump formally notified Congress of the conflict 48 hours later, as the law requires, starting the 60-day deadline clock that ends May 1.

-Trump is scheduled to receive a briefing on Thursday on plans for fresh military strikes on Iran to compel it to negotiate an end to the conflict, a U.S. official told Reuters.
+Mr Trump is scheduled to receive a briefing on April 30 on plans for fresh military strikes on Iran to compel it to negotiate an end to the conflict, a US official told Reuters.

-Iran said on Thursday that if Washington renewed attacks it would respond with "long and painful strikes" on U.S. positions, complicating Washington's hopes for an international coalition to open the Strait of Hormuz.
+Iran said on April 30 that if Washington renewed attacks it would respond with "long and painful strikes" on US positions, complicating Washington's hopes for an international coalition to open the Strait of Hormuz.

 Opinion polls show that the Iran war is unpopular among Americans, six months before November elections that will determine who controls Congress next year.